reiserFSs/pgrpatcher/README.md

 # PGR Local Wine Patcher

 Contains a local patcher for keeping Punishing: Gray Raven playable through Sikarugir/Wine after game updates.
+Essentially makes it playable on MacOS.
+Proudly brought to you by a guilt tripped 5.5 Codex.

 ## What It Patches